Weight control and diet

 The higher the BMI, the greater the risk for certain diseases, such as heart disease, stroke, high blood pressure, type 2 diabetes, sleep apnea (pauses in breathing during sleep), and arthritis.

 Weight gain in the area around the waist (apple type) is more dangerous than weight gained around the hips and flank area (pear type).
-Fat cells in the upper body have different qualities than those found in the hips and thighs.
+Fat cells around the gut and abdominal organs (visceral fat) have different qualities than those found in the hips and thighs (subcutaneous fat).

 The risk for developing diabetes, gallstones, hypertension, heart disease, stroke, and various cancers rises according to how much an individual is overweight.
 Adults who are overweight in middle age face a poor quality of life as they age, with the quality declining the more they weigh.